-We offer a range of consumable products complementary to our IoT products, which provide us with regular and recurring revenue streams across the life cycle of our IoT products.
+We offer a range of consumable products complementary, and often essential, to our IoT products, which provide us with additional, recurring and ongoing revenue streams across the life cycle of our IoT products.
 Consumers can purchase such products either through our sales channels or through the e-commerce platform embedded within various of our IoT products.
 They feature easy installation mechanisms so that consumers can effortlessly install the products themselves.